ParadoxV5/Discord-Markdown/README.md

 You can even mix n’ match formatting options into more powerful ones, such as ***<u>underline bold italics</u>*** (`**___underline bold italics___**` or `*__**underline bold italics**__*` or etc.).

-Just dropping a web address without the `[]()` markdown also *links* it up (the Desktop/Web preview turns it blue too), which you’ve probably done several times.
-Both links also supports previews if the linked site has them set up.
+Just dropping a web address without the `[]()` markdown also *links* it up, which you’ve probably done several times.
+Note that a “plain” link isn’t based on Markdown, so `\` won’t “unlink” it.
+Both “plain” and “masked” links also supports previews if the linked site has them set up.

 ![Two formats of links and their previews](images/link1.png)